top of page

 The adjective 'theoretical' derives its etymological origins from the Greek word 'theoretikos,' which pertains to 'theorēma,' meaning 'a spectacle' or 'a sight.'
 Over time, 'theoretical' has come to mean something that is based on theory rather than practical application or direct observation.
 This etymology reflects the original Greek meaning of 'theoretikos' as related to contemplation and observation of a spectacle or a sight.
 In the realm of knowledge and science, 'theoretical' signifies a conceptual or abstract approach, where ideas, hypotheses, and principles are explored and explained based on theoretical frameworks, often before practical testing or real-world applications occur.
 It underscores the importance of theory as a foundational element in the development and advancement of various fields of study and inquiry.

-Quiz: Find the meaning of theoretical
+Find the correct meaning of the adjective theoretical:

 Try Again!